LeftheriotisP/Hot-Spot-Analysis/README.md

 My thesis on "Hot-spot Analysis"

-twodplot and plot are old files sort files and jaccard are used for sorting the results and viewing
+twodplot and plot are old files sort files and jaccard are used for sorting the results in text files and viewing